Mrityunjay20/TicTacToe/README.md

 npm run dev
 ```

-thats all it take to run it locally
+thats all it takes to run it locally